Dependencies

 - Dependency files: Searches upward from your config file directory for

 pyproject.tomlorrequirements.txt.
-Relative paths will be resolved relative to the config file (when using the CLI) orbase_dirarg (when using the API) - Package inference: Detects packages from object names in your config:
+Relative paths will be resolved relative to the config file (when using the CLI) orbase_dirarg (when using the API) - Package inference: Detects packages from Flow type names in your config:

 This means most workflows require no dependency configuration at all!